alecthomas/participle/README.md

 ## Performance

-One of the included examples is a (mostly complete) Thrift parser.
+One of the included examples is a complete Thrift parser (shell-style comments are not supported).
 This gives a convenient baseline for comparing to the PEG based [pigeon](https://github.com/PuerkitoBio/pigeon), which is the parser used by [go-thrift](https://github.com/samuel/go-thrift).
 Additionally, the pigeon